-Benefits (Losses Avoided): Improving the infrastructure and increasing its capacity to handle stormwater will reduce future localized flooding.
+Benefits (Losses Avoided): Improving the infrastructure and increasing its capacity to handle

-Potential Funding: The cost will be paid for by the County's Capital Projects Sales Tax if it is approved.
-Grant funding may also be pursued, or paid for by the County's operating budget.
+Potential Funding: The cost will be paid for by the County's general fund.
+Grant funding may also be

 Status: Carried forward.
 This is still a priority but funding is needed to complete implementation.